Kittenhood - An amazing transformation

-Understanding the growth stages your kitten goes through will help you recognize the challenges they face, and how to take care of them.
+Understanding the growth stages your kitten goes through will help you recognise the challenges they face, and how to take care of them.
 Ensuring they get the right balance of nutrients in their food is key for healthy development into adult life.

-At this stage, kittens begin to understand their position within the household and may start to form a number of social behaviors depending on their experiences and training.
+At this stage, kittens also begin to understand their position within the household and may start to form a number of social behaviors depending on their experiences and training.

-Kitten socialization and play
+Kitten socialisation and play

-Socialization should start as early as possible, to avoid any unwanted behaviors and help them develop into confident, even-tempered adult cats.
-Find out how you can socialize your kitten.Socializing your kitten
+Socialisation should start as early as possible, to avoid any unwanted behaviours and help them develop into confident, even tempered adult cats.
+Find out how you can socialise your kitten.